Do you value family time over hours of homework?

 OUR PROMISES TO YOUR CHILD

-Our Learner Driven Communities are run mostly by our students, where closely connected families of lifelong learners are bound by clear covenants; and "Learning to Do" and "Learning to Be" are even more important than "Learning to Know".
+Our Learner Driven Communities are run mostly by our students, where closely connected families of lifelong learners are bound by clear covenants.
+Where "Learning to Do" and "Learning to Be" are even more important than "Learning to Know".

 LEARNING AT ACTON